evkx/evkx.github.io/content/models/byd/seal/Seal_RWD/_index.md

 The car has four [regular doors](../../../../technology/doors/) and a [boot lid](../../../../technology/doors/#boot-lid) for the trunk.

 There is only one roof for this model.
-The standard roof has a large panoramic roof extending from the front to the rear.
-This glass makes the car's interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
-The glass is toned to protect against heat from the sun.
+The standard roof includes a large panoramic glass roof extending from the front to the rear, enhancing the interior's spacious and bright feel, thereby improving the mood and comfort of occupants.
+This glass is tinted to protect against heat from the sun.

-The windows from B-pillar and back are tinted.
+The windows from B-pillar and back are tinted, which enhances privacy and reduces glare and heat from the sun, making the interior more comfortable for passengers.

 {{< sitefiguresized thumb="models/byd/seal/seal_rwd/exterior_1_st.jpg" title="BYD Seal RWD" width="3000" height="2000"  >}}